gary-liguoliang/gary-liguoliang.github.io/_posts/2017-03-30-java-hashmap.md

 table[index] = newNode(hash, key, value, null);
 ```

-if the cell alreay occupied, check the nodes and update/insert new node:
+if the cell already occupied, check the nodes and update/insert new node:

 ```java
 p = table[index]